Turkey forges on with 100-point rate cut despite lira meltdown

 Erdogan pledged on Wednesday to continue battling interest rates "to the end," accelerating the currency selloff that has had echoes of a full-blown crisis in 2018.

-The more than 30% lira depreciation so far this year raises prices via imports, further stoking inflation that has steadily climbed to 19.89% last month, the highest in nearly three years.
+The 32% lira depreciation so far this year raises prices via imports, further stoking inflation that has steadily climbed to 19.89% last month, the highest in nearly three years.

 Inflation is four times the central bank's official 5% target, sharply raising living costs for Turks along with the currency depreciation.

-The lira has shed some 32% this year with most of the drop since September when a more dovish policy stance was adopted.
+Most of the lira drop this year has come since September when a more dovish policy stance was adopted.
 It is by far the worst performer in emerging markets this year.

 ((ali.kucukgocmen@thomsonreuters.com , @alikucukgocmen; +905319306206; Reuters Messaging: Reuters Messaging: ali.kucukgocmen.thomsonreuters.com@reuters.net))